grscheller/grok-reStructuredText/README.rst

 1. Give examples of reStructuredText usage.
 2. Provide multiple reStructuredText templates.
-3. TODO: Generate configuration files based on a config file.
+3. Learn how to generate documentation for Python & other development projects.

 Support
 -------

-Please let us know if you have any issues with the software, contact the maintainer at geoffrey@scheller.com, or submit an issue on GitHub's issue tracker.
+If you have any questions or issues with the software, feel free to reach out to the maintainer at geoffrey@scheller.com, or submit an issue on GitHub's issue tracker.

 Contribute